 ~ I don’t wear suit jackets because they were designed for a man’s triangular torso, not a woman’s curvy one.
 In the cooler months when I need a layer for after the robe comes off, I opt for a cardigan.

 ~ I wear very simple jewelry, usually just a pair of gold or silver hoop earrings and a cross necklace.
 If people compliment my earrings after the worship service, I know they were too noticeable.
 Earrings are fun but distracting.

 ~ I wear more eye makeup on Sundays than on weekdays, to help make my facial expressions more “readable” from a distance.

 ~ Shoes are my hardest item.
 In the winter I wear knee-high boots with heels.
 The rest of the time I wear basic pumps, which I hate!
 (Oh the things we do for Jesus.)
 Although in more casual environments I have gone bare-legged in the summer, with a heeled sandal.

 I would love to buy a new preaching robe, as the one I have is getting threadbare!
 I bought it long ago.
-Now it’s possible to find preaching robes that are fitted to a woman’s shape, and I must admit — this is something I would like to have!
-I have friends with fabulous robes and I admire how put-together and feminine they look.
-Hopefully some day I will finish writing these books and take another church.
-If that happens, I will buy myself a new robe.
+These days it’s possible to find preaching robes that are fitted to a woman’s shape, and I must admit — this is something I would like to have!

 How about you?
 What’s your perfect preaching outfit?